daMelody/budgeters/README.md

 -e <type> <id> : edit the <type> entry according to the <id>
 -d <type> <id> : delete the <type> entry according to the <id>
-    * NOTE: if <type> is <Account>/<Category>, any <Transaction> or <Transfer> will still show that entry -s <string>: search Transaction table by the <string>
+    * NOTE: if <type> is <Account>/<Category>, any <Transaction> or <Transfer> will still show that entry -l <type> : list the table for one type
+-s <string>: search Transaction table by the <string>